sciurius/perl-MIDI-Guitar/README.md

 instrument, which implies that strings keep sounding until played or explicitly muted.

-You can change tempo, slow down and accelerate.
+You can change tempo, slow down (ritardante) and accelerate.

+You can change volume, instantaneously or gradually (de/crescendo).

 Timing and volumes can be made varying for a more lively feeling.

+It understands ASCII guitar tablature.

 ## INSTALLATION